th2-net/th2-check1/README.md

 ### 3.7.2

-+ Added reporting in the log about the message type in the message filter
++ Added check for required message type in the message filter

 ### 3.7.1